Prevent Elder Fraud by Getting Rid of Junk Mail

-A surprising fact is that the junk mail your older adult gets is a sign of fraud risk.
-It means their names are on multiple mailing lists that scammers can use to contact them.
+Did you know that the amount of junk mail your older adult receives is a sign of their fraud risk?
+It means that their names are on multiple mailing lists that scammers can use to contact them.

-We found 4 highly recommended options to get rid of your older adult’s junk mail and reduce their risk of being scammed.
+To reduce their risk of getting scammed, we share 4 highly recommended options to get rid of your older adult’s junk mail.

 Reduce fraud risk by getting rid of junk mail